 It can be customized, damaged or destroyed, repaired through manual labor or by paying a fee for repair.
 If the vehicle is destroyed, it ceased to exist on the blockchain, and the value of all other vehicles will be affected.
 Similarly, if more and more vehicles are created, there is an excess supply, and the value will be affected by its demand.

 Let's imagine that one player wants to sell his vehicle to another.
 We use the blockchain to allow for trustless trading - when the seller receives the DIO tokens, the ownership of the vehicle is updated to the buyers' digital asset collection.
 There are no tricks involved - the transaction has to be verified by both parties, and the blockchain, for it to execute on both sides.
 It's a decentralized peer-to-peer exchange.

 There will be rare and common vehicles in the game, some can be manufactured, whereas others are collector items.
-We believe that digital items will soon have value much like pieces of art, sculpture or vintage cars do.
+We believe that digital items will soon have a value much like pieces of art, sculpture, or vintage cars do.

 A player could customize his vehicle and sell it as a unique digital asset to the highest bidder on the marketplace.
-He could decide to sabotage other players vehicles so there are less in existence, or sabotage the factory itself, so his vehicle is one of the few – perhaps the last one in existence.
-By having a connection between real-world value and digital asset value, players can essentially earn money by playing the game, doing missions, collecting resources, trading, bounty hunting or pirating.
+He could decide to sabotage other players' vehicles so there are fewer in existence or sabotage the factory itself, so his vehicle is one of the few - perhaps the last one in existence.
+By having a connection between real-world value and digital asset value, players can essentially earn money by playing the game, doing missions, collecting resources, trading, bounty hunting, or pirating.

 It's the dynamic of digital scarcity that makes the economy thrive in Decimated.
 It's the ebb and flow of the token and item values on exchanges that causes in-game economic crisis's and times of prosperity, adding a massive new dynamic in gaming that has never been seen before.